What is the duration of the SRCD State Policy Fellowship?

 Where are the post-doctoral fellowships located?

 The SRCD State Policy Post-doctoral Fellowship involves a full-time placement in a U.S. state-level executive branch agency that oversees the implementation of programs and services that support children’s learning and well-being (from birth to 8 years old) .
 Examples of areas of focus for agencies include, but are not limited to: education, child care income security, early childhood mental health, family engagement, and child abuse prevention.
 State executive branch agencies include those under the direct authority of the governor, as long as they met the requirements above.
 Placements can be in any state.
-Funding to relocate is not provided through this program.
 Recent placements include: Indiana Family and Social Services Administration; Massachusetts Department of Public Health, Division of Early Intervention; and Oregon Department of Education, Early Learning Division.

 What do fellows work on at their placements?